7RU7H/Archive/Persistence/Linux-Persistence.md

 # Linux Persistence

-For general overview of persistance that OS neutral: [[Persistence]].
+For general overview of persistence that OS neutral: [[Persistence]].

 ## Nohup